pulp-platform/carfield/README.md

 The Make files are autodocumented.

+### Technology

+It is possible to initialize an available technology design flow by running `make tech-init` after cloning the repo.

 ## License

 Unless specified otherwise in the respective file headers, all code checked into this repository is